Mikejo5000/vsts-docs-pr/docs/git/import-git-repository.md

 # Import a Git repo
 #### VSTS | TFS 2018 | TFS 2017 Update 1

-[//]: # (::: moniker range=">= tfs-2017")

 This guide shows you how to import an existing Git repo from GitHub, Bitbucket, GitLab, or other location into a new or empty existing repo in your VSTS project.

 ## Prerequisites

 * A VSTS account.
-If you don’t have one, you can [sign up](../accounts/create-account-msa-or-work-student.md) for one for free.
+If you don't have one, you can [sign up](../accounts/create-account-msa-or-work-student.md) for one for free.
 Each account includes free, unlimited private Git repositories.
   * If you are using TFS, you must have TFS 2017 Update 1 or higher.
-For instructions on manually importing a Git repo using TFS 2017 RTM, see [Manually import a repo](#manually-import-a-repo).
+For instructions on manually importing a Git repo using TFS 2017 RTM or earlier, see [Manually import a repo](#manually-import-a-repo).

+[//]: # (::: moniker range=">= tfs-2017")

 ## Import into a new repo